-THE TEMPLE: A Paul Mitchell Partner School seeks to not only prepare our future professionals for achieving their professional licensure, we are also committed to fully preparing them for success in the barbering industry.
+THE TEMPLE Annapolis: A Paul Mitchell Partner School seeks to not only prepare our future professionals for achieving their professional licensure, we are also committed to fully preparing them for success in the barbering industry.

-To help prepare our future professionals for sustained employment in the professional barbering industry, THE TEMPLE: A Paul Mitchell Partner School has a graduation attendance requirement of 90%.
+To help prepare our future professionals for sustained employment in the professional barbering industry, THE TEMPLE Annapolis: A Paul Mitchell Partner School has a graduation attendance requirement of 90%.

 Attendance takes on a very serious role in very beginning of our program, which we call CORE and PROTEGE.
-These two sections represent the time in our curriculum where you are learning all the rules.
-As importantly, there really is no way to "make up" hours during this extremely important time frame.
+There is no way to "make up" hours during this extremely important time frame.
 Every day brings new instruction and new techniques.
 So missing time here can have a severely detrimental impact on future skill development.

-Because of all this, THE TEMPLE School allows a future professional to miss a total of thirty five (35) hours during the first 350 hours (CORE and PROTEGE) of our curriculum before they are put onto immediate probation and meet with our Future Professional Advisor and Education Leader to plan out a course of action to bring themselves "Back on Track".
+Because of all this, THE TEMPLE Annapolis School allows a future professional to miss a total of thirty five (35) hours during the first 350 hours (CORE and PROTEGE) of our curriculum before they are put onto immediate probation and meet with our Future Professional Advisor to plan out a course of action to bring themselves back into compliance with their attendance.
 They remain on academic/attendance probation until finishing PROTEGE.
 If the future professional misses fourteen (14) more hours before completing PROTEGE they must restart the program with the next incoming class.